SonM12/TeamTranslator/README.md

 6. **Text to Speech**

-The text to speech use case allows the user to listen to the pronunciation of the translated text.
+The text to speech use case allows the user to listen to the pronounciation of the translated text.

 <ins>Example user story:</ins>
 As an international student, Roy is studying English in order to prepare for his English proficiency test.
 However, while studying the subject,